-I know most of CRM vendors offer CRM Trial versions for evaluation purpose.
+I know most of CRM vendors offer CRM (Customer Relationship Management) Trial versions for evaluation purposes.
 But my experience says that evaluating the CRM based on a few days of trial does not work.

 Most people think that they will use the system for a few days to get acquainted and then decide on the same.
 But it does not work.